 3. Cold Water Sandwich Effect

-Occasionally tankless heaters exhibit a phenomenon known as the sandwich effect.
+Occasionally, tankless heaters exhibit a phenomenon known as the sandwich effect.
 This refers to a blast of cold water between cycles of hot water delivery.
 It’s caused by small amounts of cooler water left in internal pipes being pushed out by newly heated water.

 4. Not Ideal for All Climates